Edmonton-Public-Library/eplws/readme.md

 ```
 See [here](#dot-env) for a complete example of the `.env` file.

+See the README.md document in https directory for information on how to create wild-card certificates.

 ## eplws Dependencies
 At this time there are only two dependencies; [Winston](https://www.npmjs.com/package/winston) and [dotenv](https://www.npmjs.com/package/dotenv).
 This may change, but the documentation may not, so always reference the ```package.json``` for more information.